 Instructions

-- Remove the pits from the dates, then add the pitted dates to a bowl.
+- Remove the pits from 1 cup dates, then add the pitted dates to a bowl.

-- Add the boiling water to the bowl with the pitted dates.
+- Add 1/2 cup boiling water to the bowl with the pitted dates.

 - Let the dates soak for 10 minutes.

-- While the dates are soaking, add the whole wheat flour and baking powder to a large mixing bowl, then mix well.
+- While the dates are soaking, add 1 cup whole wheat flour and 1 teaspoon baking powder to a large mixing bowl, then mix well.

 - When the dates have finished soaking, preheat the oven to 350 degrees Fahrenheit.

-- Add the dates and soaking liquid to a food processor or high powered blender, along with the peanut butter, vanilla extract, and salt.
+- Add the dates and soaking liquid to a food processor or high powered blender, along with 3/4 cup smooth peanut butter with no added sugar, 1 teaspoon pure vanilla extract, and 1/4 teaspoon salt.

 - Blend until smooth.